 - If a parent/ guardian wishes to collect a pupil at an earlier time, the office should be informed, and the information will be passed on to the class teacher.
 All early collections will be recorded in our data protected log out book in the front foyer.

-- A weekly Mail Chimp newsletter is emailed to the parent body every Tuesday, which gives an overview of the events taking place in the school during that working week.
+- A fortnightly newsletter is emailed to the parent body, which gives an overview of the events taking place in the school during.
 Parents/ guardians are encouraged to read newsletters and all forms of written communication from the school.
 This communication may take the form of newsletters, text messages, physical notes, emails etc. School bags should be regularly checked for notes.
 The school has rolled out the Aladdin Connect system for parents/ guardians and this has helped to improve communication between home and school.